 As you can guess, the restaurant quickly picked up steam and became a local favorite.
-Its first franchise location opened in Topeka, Kansas, just six months later.
+As we mentioned earlier, the brothers had a franchise idea and they brought this idea into conception with its first location in Topeka, Kansas six months later.
 This new restaurant opened the door to what would be generations of successful franchise expansion.
-Though the Carney Brothers lacked experience, they learned fast and could think on their feet, which helped them to adapt to the industry.
-Soon, they had six more locations open in North America.
+Though the Carney Brothers lacked experience, they learned fast and could think on their feet, which helped them to pivot when needed.
+Soon, they expanded more across North America, opening six more storefronts.

 1999 – 2008 A Time of Fast-Paced Fun